 - On May 11, 2009, Miguel Herrera-Soltera drove a forklift up a ramp when it tipped over.
-The boy fell out of the forklift, which landed on top of him.
+The boy fell out of the forklift which landed on top of him.
 Fellow workers used another forklift to extricate the boy but he died at the hospital. - Nathan Lundin, 12, died in Gifford, Indiana in March 2009, when he was struck by an object falling off a moving forklift at his family's business, Upright Iron Works, Inc. - In March 2008, a 15-year-old boy suffered a serious leg injury in a Portland, Oregon wrecking lot when a 17-year-old co-worker operating a front loader knocked over a stack of cars and part of a concrete wall collapsed onto the younger boy.
 No one under 18 is allowed to work in an auto wrecking area, or operate a front loader, according to The Oregonian newspaper. - John Sanford, 18, a forklift operator in Toledo mistakenly thought he put his forklift in park.
-The machine was in neutral and when Sanford walked in front of it, he was pinned between a trash receptacle and the lift and killed.
-(December 2007) - A 17-year-old in California died when the forklift he was operating rolled over on him.
-The youth had only been employed one hour and misguidedly took the initiative to operate the forklift.
-(June 2004) - A 9-year-old ran over and killed his 6-year-old brother while driving a skid-steer loader in Michigan in 2004. - In Iowa, an 8-year-old was killed helping his father and neighbor chop hay for silage on their dairy farm.
-The youth was helping, driving to and from the field location on a 4-wheel ATV to assist his father hook up each silage wagon.
-The boy drove up a slight embankment causing the ATV to roll over on its top and pinning him to the ground.
-(Summer 2004). - A 13-year-old Arkansas youth died when the ATV he was driving tipped over on a levee between catfish ponds.
-The minor was pinned under the water and drowned.
-(March 2003).
+The machine was in neutral and when Sanford walked in front of it, he was pinned between a trash receptacle and the lift and killed in December 2007.